CWood-sdf/banana.nvim/README.md

 ### Rewrite in rust (or zig)

 Rewrite into rust or zig using nvim-oxi or ffi and stuff so that it can be much faster.
+Maybe rewrite just core rendering stuff (ast.lua/tags.lua and leave remaps and stuff in lua)